Check Out What Whales Are Doing With Antero Resources

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Antero Resources options trades today is 4826.0 with a total volume of 27,602.00.
+This data can help you track the liquidity and interest for Antero Resources's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Antero Resources's big money trades within a strike price range of $35.0 to $46.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Antero Resources's whale activity within a strike price range from $20.0 to $70.0 in the last 30 days.

 Antero Resources Option Volume And Open Interest Over Last 30 Days